Andrea/Portdocs/README.md

 Made honourbound android sln (only contains coreplugin and gameplay core plugin) I wasnt sure if removing the tests was a good idea, maybe It will bite me in my arse but... only one way to find out right?

+#26th June

+Patching up the ogv video player because I am pretty sure we dont need to use it in production.